neilg63/aspect360/README.md

 ### Dev notes

 This is an alpha release.
-Since version 0.1.4 the latest version of Ring360 is always supported and two new methods find_aspects() and find_best_aspects() deal with situations where aspect definitions (AspectOrb) may overlap.
+Version 0.1.4 introduced two new methods find_aspects() and find_best_aspect() deal with situations where aspect definitions (AspectOrb) may overlap.